CyclotronResearchCentre/bidsme/README.md

 ### <a name="wf_map"></a>Bidsmap configuration

 Bidsmap is the central piece of BIDSme.
-It tells how to identify any data file, and what modality and bids labels to attribute.
+It allows bidsme to identify any data file, and select modalities and BIDS labels to attribute.

-It is a configuration file written in [YAML](http://yaml.org/) format, which is a compromise between human readability and machine parsing.
+Bidsmap is a configuration file written in [YAML](http://yaml.org/) format, providing the optimal trade-off between human readability and machine parsing.

-By default this file, once created is stored within bidsified dataset in `code/bidsme/bidsmap.yaml`.
+By default, once created, the bidsmap file is stored within the bidsified dataset in `code/bidsme/bidsmap.yaml`.

 The structure of a valid bidsmap is described in the section [Bidsmap file structure](#bidsmap).

-The first step of creating a bidsmap is to prepare a reference dataset, which is a subset of full dataset, containing only one or two subjects.
+The first step in creating a bidsmap is to prepare a reference dataset, which is a subset of the full dataset, containing only one or two subjects.
-It is important to these subjects being complete (i.e. no missing scans) and without errors made in protocol (no duplicated scans, scans in good order etc...).
+It is important that these subjects possess complete data (i.e. no missing scans), organized correctly (no duplicated scans, scans in good order etc...).
 This reference dataset will serve as a model for bidsmap.

 Once the reference dataset is ready, the bidsmap is created by command `map`: